cijhho123/MyAnimeList-Fansub-Databse/README.md

 **Note:** Each table has an "id" field.
 This is an autoincrement field used for ordering.
 It doesn't have anything to do with MAL ids.

 ## Credits
-Thanks to u/iBzOtaku for archiving the data back in 2018, visit the Additional Information folder for more information and context.
+Thanks to @IA21 u/iBzOtaku for archiving the data back in 2018, visit the Additional Information folder for more information and context.

-# Credits
-Thanks to @IA21 u/iBzOtaku